i10x-ai/getopenpay-go/docs/InvoiceItemDiscountAmountsExternal.md

 `func (o *InvoiceItemDiscountAmountsExternal) HasObject() bool`

 HasObject returns a boolean if a field has been set.

-### GetDiscountId

-`func (o *InvoiceItemDiscountAmountsExternal) GetDiscountId() string`

-GetDiscountId returns the DiscountId field if non-nil, zero value otherwise.

-### GetDiscountIdOk

-`func (o *InvoiceItemDiscountAmountsExternal) GetDiscountIdOk() (*string, bool)`

-GetDiscountIdOk returns a tuple with the DiscountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDiscountId

-`func (o *InvoiceItemDiscountAmountsExternal) SetDiscountId(v string)`

-SetDiscountId sets DiscountId field to given value.

-### GetAmountAtom

-`func (o *InvoiceItemDiscountAmountsExternal) GetAmountAtom() int32`

-GetAmountAtom returns the AmountAtom field if non-nil, zero value otherwise.

-### GetAmountAtomOk

-`func (o *InvoiceItemDiscountAmountsExternal) GetAmountAtomOk() (*int32, bool)`

-GetAmountAtomOk returns a tuple with the AmountAtom field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAmountAtom

-`func (o *InvoiceItemDiscountAmountsExternal) SetAmountAtom(v int32)`

-SetAmountAtom sets AmountAtom field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)